alephium/old-wiki/src/Frequently-Asked-Questions.md

 ## Tokenomics

 ### If tokens are burnt, will there be a time in the future where the amount of existing ALPH will be close to zero?
 Theoretically yes, the future is not really projectable beyond 80 years.
-However it is not uncommon for open-source community-driven blockchains such as Alephium to change their policies along their evolution.
+However, it is not uncommon for open-source community-driven blockchains such as Alephium to change their policies along their evolution.
 If the community decides to alter a cap, then that cap will be altered.

 ### What is the minimum Transaction Fee (TF)?
-Currently the minimum transaction fee is hard-capped at 0.00000000000001 ALPH.
+Currently, the minimum transaction fee is hard-capped at 0.00000000000001 ALPH.
 The pricing is however bound by auctioning and therefore dynamic.
-However we are investigating ways to alter the minimum TF dynamically based on hashrate.
+However, we are investigating ways to alter the minimum TF dynamically based on hashrate.

 ## Miscellaneous